 Crisis welcomed a total of 3,911 guests in 2016, all of whom have much less opportunity for foot care than the rest of the population and yet have far greater demands on their feet.
 The results can be debilitating and painful.
 375 of those guests benefited from the Crisis Podiatry service, which was run by just 53 volunteers.

 This year, Crisis are hoping to attract even more volunteers, to treat even more people in need.
 They are seeking qualified podiatrists to treat their guests, and podiatry students or foot health practitioners to help run the service by welcoming guests and preparing them for treatment.

 The Crisis Podiatry Service provides a range of treatments and foot care advice for guests, mainly treating corns and calluses, mycotic and gryphotic nails, blistering and maceration.

 London volunteers meet at the Crisis Hub at the start of each shift to be briefed and assigned to a team.
-Transport is provided to and from treatment centres between December 23rd and December 29th.
-Shift times will be 8.30am to 6.00pm.
+Transport is provided to and from treatment centres between December 24th and December 29th.
+Shift times are 9.00am to 6.00pm.
 Clinics run from 10am to 5.00pm.

 Volunteers are also required in Edinburgh and Newcastle on Christmas Day and Boxing Day.

 Independent foot health practitioner, Dorothy Thwaites, has experience of volunteering as an assistant podiatrist for Crisis in Edinburgh.
 She comments: